explodinglabs/jsonrpcserver/README.md

 Exceptions
 ----------

-If the arguments received are no good, raise the ``InvalidParams`` exception:
+If the arguments received are invalid, raise the ``InvalidParams`` exception:

     def add(num1, num2='Not a number'):
         try:
             return num1 + num2
         except TypeError:
             raise jsonrpcserver.exceptions.InvalidParams()

 If you need a client, try my [jsonrpcclient](https://bitbucket.org/beau-barker/jsonrpcclient) library.